-- Lift the luggage compartment floor and fold it back all the way ⇒ Fig. 105. - Fit the separator (A) ⇒ Fig. 106, into the side grooves depending on the size of the objects to be transported.
-The on-board tool kit and the spare wheel are located underneath the luggage compartment.
+- Lift the luggage compartment floor and fold it back all the way ⇒ Fig. 106. - Fit the separator (A) ⇒ Fig. 107, into the side grooves depending on the size of the objects to be transported.
+The on-board tool kit and the spare wheel are located underneath the luggage compartment. - Secure objects in the luggage compartment with suitable straps on the fastening rings.

-• Do not exceed the maximum authorised weight for the vehicle ⇒ page 291.
+• Do not exceed the maximum authorised weight for the vehicle ⇒ page 292.